airton/video-destacado/readme.txt

 * Rebuilt settings page with the Settings API and dropped legacy activation toggle

 = 1.6.0 =
-Cosmetic changes
+* Cosmetic changes

 = 1.0 =
-add page settings
+* Add page settings (Settings → Vídeo Destacado)

-Settings > Vídeo Destacado

-= Version 0.2 =
+= 0.2 =
-Add width and height of the player
+* Add width and height of the player

-= Version 0.1 =
+= 0.1 =
-Highlighted in the video display post, page and custom post types.
+* Highlighted in the video display post, page and custom post types.